 “Yep,” Angie added.
 “He’s probably a little ADD.”

 “I’ll tell you what he is,” Derek said.
-Derek was an outspoken type who loved to think he said what everyone was thinking but afraid to say.
+Derek was an outspoken type who loved to think he said what everyone was afraid to say.
 “He’s a damned phony.”

 “He’s not phony,” I said.